The world needs researched information and thought-provoking art.

 Mitochondria are power generators that provide cells with energy.
 They also regulate the essential cellular functions, such as ageing and cell death.
 Mitochondrial research may yield new information on, for example, the extinction of species or the adaptation of organisms to their environment.Genome editing offers new opportunities for the treatment of diabetes

 Diabetes affects hundreds of millions of people worldwide.
 Due to its widespread prevalence, new options for the treatment of diabetes are urgently needed.
-Scientists are now exploring the possibilities for using genome editing tools to correct specific gene mistakes that cause diabetes.Could ultrasound provide a new tool for the study of foetal insulin metabolism?
+Scientists are now exploring the possibilities for using genome editing tools to correct specific gene mistakes that cause diabetes.Articles

 Now is the time to prepare for future pandemics